SatoshiShimada/game_monitor/README.md

 # Game Monitor

-The robot state viewer from robot communication.
-It's for the robot "Accelite" of team CITBrains at RoboCup Soccer Humanoid League.
+The robot state viewer via robot communication.
+It is for CIT Brains' robot "Accelite".
+This application supports Linux, Mac OS and Windows.
 If you find a bug please let me know by opening an issue in this repository.
 Please check Wiki for more information.

-## Supported OS

-* Linux
-* Mac OS
-* Windows

 ## Requirements